dsyer/presos/decks/zero-effort-spring.md

   that you can include in your application.
 * Spring Boot CLI - compiles and runs Groovy source as a Spring application
-* Spring Boot Actuator - comman non-functional features that make an app instantly deployable and supportable in production
+* Spring Boot Actuator - common non-functional features that make an app instantly deployable and supportable in production
 * Spring Boot Tools - for building and executing self-contained JAR and WAR archives